Key points

-Your credit history and credit score is a representation of your trustworthiness as a borrower, so it plays a big role in determining whether you’ll be approved for a loan.
+Your credit history and credit score are a representation of your trustworthiness as a borrower, so it plays a big role in determining whether you’ll be approved for a loan.
 Lenders look at your credit history to determine whether you could afford to meet potential repayments, how much they’re willing to lend to you, what interest rate to charge you, and whether you should be approved or rejected for a loan.

 If you have bad credit, you may find it harder to be approved for a personal loan than someone with good credit, or you may have to pay a higher interest rate or higher fees.
-This is why it’s important to compare all your options and consider ways you can improve your credit and manage your existing debts before taking on more debt.
+This is why it’s important to compare all your options and consider ways to improve your credit and manage your existing debts before taking on more debt.

 How can I find out if I have bad credit?

-Even if you’ve never owned a credit card or taken out a loan before, you probably still have a credit rating based on your utility bills (internet, electricity etc.) or mobile phone payments.
-Behaviours like not paying these bills on time, racking up huge amounts of debt, declaring bankruptcy, or being rejected for multiple credit applications can all negatively impact your credit score.
+Even if you’ve never had a credit card or a loan before, you may still have a credit report (for example, if a telco/utility default was recorded), or you may have a thin file with limited information. ”Behaviours like not paying bills on time, racking up huge amounts of debt, declaring bankruptcy, or being rejected for multiple credit applications can all negatively impact your credit score.

-Equifax
+Equifax (0-1200)

-Experian
+Experian (0-1000)

 Excellent